jackeys/Power-Armor-to-the-People/Documentation/Spawn Levels and Locations.md

 Level | Power Armor Set
 ----- | ---------------
-14    | _Raider Power Armor_, Excavator Power Armor, _T-45_
+14    | Raider Power Armor, Excavator Power Armor, T-45
 20    | T-51*
-30    | _T-60*_, Horse Power Armor (rare, individual pieces only) 40    | X-01 (rare, individual pieces only)
+30    | T-60*, Horse Power Armor (rare, individual pieces only) 40    | X-01 (rare, individual pieces only)
 50    | T-65 (rare, individual pieces only - only arms and legs)
 60    | X-03 (rare, individual pieces only)

-* T-51 is only available if using the Consistent Power Armor patch, as otherwise T-51 does not have a rusty version
+* T-51 is not included by default, but is configurable - it is recommended if you are using Consistent Power Armor, which adds a rusty version
-* T-60 is excluded if using the Some Assembly Required Redistribution patch, since that makes T-60 exclusive to the Brotherhood of Steel
+* T-60 can be turned off in the configuration, since Some Assembly Required makes T-60 exclusive to the Brotherhood of Steel
 * If using either the Raider Overhaul or Raider Chop-Shop patch, these raiders will use the new paint jobs and upgrades as well
-* The vanilla sets shown in italics are actually provided by SweXavier05's Power Armored Enemies mod - they are included here for completeness.

 ### Gunners
 Gunners have access to power armor sets that were previously used by offshoots of the US military.
 They maintain and can partially upgrade their power armor for increased defense, and legendary Gunners will often have exclusive power armor sets or paint jobs.

 Level | Power Armor Set                          | Enemy Type
 ----- | ---------------------------------------- | ----------
-20    | _T-45_, _T-51_, T-51c                    | All Gunners
+20    | T-45, T-51, T-51c                        | All Gunners
-30    | _T-60*_, Enclave X-02                    | All Gunners
+30    | T-60*, Enclave X-02                      | All Gunners
 40    | X-01, X-02 (CC), Hellfire (CC)           | Legendary Gunners
 50    | T-65                                     | Legendary Gunners
 55    | Enclave X-02 Tesla                       | Legendary Gunners
 60    | Hellfire X-03                            | Legendary Gunners
 65    | X-01 Tesla, Classic Advanced Power Armor | Legendary Gunners

-* T-60 is excluded if using the Some Assembly Required Redistribution patch, since that makes T-60 exclusive to the Brotherhood of Steel
+* T-60 can be turned off in the configuration, since Some Assembly Required makes T-60 exclusive to the Brotherhood of Steel
-* The vanilla sets shown in italics are actually provided by SweXavier05's Power Armored Enemies mod - they are included here for completeness.

 ### Brotherhood of Steel
 The Brotherhood of Steel have made it their mission to reclaim and repair pre-war technology.
 They have also reclaimed technology created by the Enclave from the Capitol Wasteland.
 All power armor sets reclaimed by the Brotherhood of Steel are painted to allow for immediate recognition.